jaxon411/capstone1/README.md

 ![Image](https://i.imgur.com/scfckoi.png)

-Nope, didn't help at all!
-In fact, not only did it not help, but the difference between winrates went from **~4%** to **~10%**.
+Nope, it didn't help at all!
+We can't reject the null unfortunately.
+In fact, not only did iy **not** help, but the difference between winrates went from **~4%** to **~10%**.
 In other words, if both teams prioritize Roshan Control, Radiant benifits more statistically than Dire does if they're successful.

 Maybe not a great bet for Dire, then...